 As such, there is no “pass” mark for the test.
 It’s however required for all eligible applicants to be called for an interview (most probably via video-conference) which holds the final admission decision.

-In order to take this interview, we will ask you to proceed to a 100€ payment, which would of course be accounted towards your tuition fees, should you be admitted.
+In order to take this interview, we will ask you to proceed to a 100€ payment, which are not included in your tuition fees, should you be admitted.

 Step 4: You are in France!

 And either sunbathing in Nice or falling in love with Paris (don't we all?).

 Ok, let’s be honest, you’ll have to give some extra administrative information and upload a few documents through our website, particularly for those sponsored by their employers, but you could guess that, couldn’t you?

 - the first or second week of October for Autumn entries.